Batch Dialer logo

 Step #03: Respond

-Whether or not the concerns sound like a severe issue, you need to acknowledge that they are valid.
+Whether or not the concerns sound like a serious issue, you need to acknowledge that they are valid.
 If your prospects feel like you’re not paying enough attention to their problems or trying to ignore them, they are unlikely to get converted.
-So try to, if you’re able to handle the issue yourself, plunge in, and if you’re not, explain to them how they can get their issues resolved or tell them that you’ll get back to them with the solution.
+If you’re able to handle the issue or respond to their question yourself, plunge in, and if you’re unable, connect them with someone who can address their issue or explain that you’ll get back to them with a solution.

 Step #04: Confirm

-There are certain very common sales objections that salespeople can handle if they know how to do it and get closer to the sale.
-Let’s discuss the three most common sales objections and the best rebuttals to get closer to the sale.
+So those are overall strategies.
+Now let’s examine the three most common sales objections and the best rebuttals to get closer to the sale.

 Cold Calling Objections and the Best Rebuttals

-If the goal of rebuttals to the objections you hear is to keep people talking so you can show how your product or service suits their needs, then your rebuttals will be variations on ways to keep the conversation open.
+Every cold calling objection is essentially a way for the person on the other end of the line to end the call, so your rebuttals will be variations on ways to keep the conversation open.
 Many rebuttals work for more than one objection if you customize your approach a bit.
-Common rebuttals that keep your foot in the door include value props that have questions so you can hone in on the exact reasons behind the objection.
+An effective tactic is to ask questions so you can hone in on the exact reasons behind the objection.

 • That sounds like it must be hard.
 Could you tell me about what’s been challenging you?

-• Okay, if you aren’t interested, you aren’t, but could I ask some questions about why to help me do better on my next call?
+• It’s okay if you aren’t interested, but could I ask some questions about why to help me do better on my next call?

-• What about what you heard falls short for you?
+• Which parts of what you’ve heard fall short for you?
 Can I ask that before you go?

 • That’s something I can help with

-That last one must be followed with a value prop or explanation that relates your goals to the call recipient’s stated obstacles to working with you.
+That last response must be followed with a value prop or explanation that relates your goals to the call recipient’s stated obstacles to working with you.
 It isn’t necessarily something you can always do.
-Still, it is a powerful move when you can follow through with a solid explanation.
+Instead, it may be an explanation of something they misunderstood or a partial solution to a problem.
+Still, it is a powerful move when you can follow through with helpful information.

 • “It’s too expensive.”